 What rehab services does Medicare Part A cover?

 Medicare’s inpatient care benefit pays for the room and board you get during an inpatient stay in rehab, along with any inpatient medical procedures and treatments.
 You may not have Part A coverage for outpatient services, though, which are typically paid for under Part B. If you get coverage through a Part C Medicare Advantage plan, both types of care are automatically included under the same policy.

 Can I use Medicare coverage for voluntary admissions to rehab?

 In order to qualify for Part A coverage for rehab services, you must have a doctor’s recommendation for the admission.
 Medicare helps pay for medically necessary stays in rehab, and you may not be covered for elective care.

 Where can I get help planning for a stay in rehab?

 You can speak with a Medicare worker about coverage limits while you’re in rehab.
 Your doctor, a plan representative from your supplemental provider and the care planner at your rehab facility might also have information you need.

 You can also plan your coverage with a certified Medicare benefits counselor or senior financial planner.
-These professionals can give you up-to-date information and help you plan your Medicare coverage for rehab.
+These professionals can give you up-to-date information and help you plan your coverage for rehab.